For more on the latest information on accreditation released by the Department, please click here.

 Summary of the Recognition Process for Accrediting Agencies

-The process for the recognition of accrediting agencies is set forth in 34 CFR Part 602 Subpart C. A summary of the application and recognition process is provided below.
+The process for the recognition of accrediting agencies is set forth in 34 CFR Part 602 Subpart C. Summary of the application and recognition process is provided below.

-Agencies desiring recognition by the Secretary of Education must apply and demonstrate their compliance with the criteria for recognition set forth in 34 CFR Part 602 Subpart B. An agencies' application for recognition generally consists of a statement of the agencies' requested scope of recognition, evidence of the agencies' compliance with the criteria for recognition set forth in part 602, and supporting documentation.
+Accrediting agencies desiring recognition by the Secretary of Education must apply and demonstrate their compliance with the criteria for recognition set forth in 34 CFR Part 602 Subpart B. An accrediting agency's application for recognition generally consists of a statement of the agency's requested scope of recognition, evidence of the agency' compliance with the criteria for recognition set forth in part 602, and supporting documentation (state approval agencies are review using different criteria).

 An agencies' application for initial recognition or renewal of recognition consists of a narrative statement, organized on a criterion-by-criterion basis, showing how the agency complies with the regulatory criteria.
 Depending on the recognition criterion, the narrative may be detailed or streamlined, and in all cases must be accompanied by clearly referenced supporting documentation demonstrating that the agency meets the requirement.
-At a minimum, the agency must include the following documents to support its application:
+Below is an example of some (not all) of the documentation that agencies must include to support its application for renewal and initial accreditation:

 - Accreditation standards and procedures